-2.2.1.2 Alternative Route Selection
+2.2.1.1 Alternative Route Selection

-DOT encourages states to examine their highway system and designate "preferred" or "alternative" routes for spent fuel transportation either to supplement or provide alternatives to the interstate system.
-Allowing states to designate alternative routes allows for local input into routing decisions.
-States are required to choose routes presenting the lowest possible risk to the public--i.e., a route or routes that minimize possible radiological impacts from shipments.
-Selection is made either pursuant to DOE's Guidelines for Selecting Preferred Routes for Large Quantity Shipments of Radioactive Materials or by using "an equivalent routing analysis that adequately considers overall risk to the public."
-Substantive consultation with affected localities, states and tribes must be included in the analyses so that all potential impacts are considered.
-Routes must be registered with the U.S. Department of Transportation.
+DOT encourages states to examine their highway system and designate "preferred" or "alternative" routes for spent fuel and high-level radioactive waste transportation either to supplement or provide alternatives to the interstate system.
+Allowing states to designate alternative routes requires local input into routing decisions.
+States are required to choose the safest and most efficient routes possible--i.e., a route or routes that minimize possible radiological impacts from shipments.
+Selection is made either pursuant to DOT's Guidelines for Selecting Preferred Highway Routes for Highway Route Controlled Quantity Shipments of Radioactive Materials or by using "an equivalent routing analysis that adequately considers overall risk to the public."19 Substantive consultation with affected localities, states and Tribes must be included in the analyses so that all potential impacts are considered.
+Routes must be registered with the U.S. Department of Transportation.20